brvollino/ci-server-config/README.md

-# challenge-laa
+# ci-server-config
-Solution for a Log Access Analytics technical challenge

-# Configuring the continuous integration server

-The server-config folder contains the Ansible playbooks that configure the continuous integration server (a.k.a.
+Contains the Ansible playbooks that configure the continuous integration server (a.k.a.
 "Jenkins machine").

 You must install Python 2 in the managed machine, in order to be able to configure it with Ansible: